fluffy-critter/bandcrash/README.md

 ### How is this different from blamscamp, scritch, etc.?

-[Blamscamp](https://suricrasia.online/blamscamp/) and [scritch](https://torcado.itch.io/scritch-editor) are both great programs for publishing album previews on itch.io and other websites!
-However, their functionality is only to bundle already-encoded audio files into a web-based player.
-They don't do the difficult work of encoding and tagging your files, which can be an extremely tedious and error-prone process.
-Bandcrash's intention is to make the process of encoding and uploading your albums easier to as many stores as possible.
+[Blamscamp](https://suricrasia.online/blamscamp/) and [scritch](https://torcado.itch.io/scritch-editor) are both great programs for publishing previews of already-encoded on itch.io and other websites!
+However, their functionality is only to bundle prepared audio files into a web-based player, and they don't presently handle encoding or tagging, two things that are historically tedious and difficult to do well.

-### Why was it renamed?
+Bandcrash is a full end-to-end system for preparing an album for both sale and preview online in a variety of formats.

+### What about Faircamp?

+[Faircamp](https://simonrepp.com/faircamp/) does handle the end-to-end encoding and processing and builds a quite beautiful static website!
+If you just want to build a site to host your music and handle your own payments, it's totally usable for that.

+Bandcrash is for people who want to be able to host their downloads and web-based preview on existing marketplaces such as [itch.io](https://itch.io/), [gumroad](https://gumroad.com/), [ko-fi](https://ko-fi.com/), etc., or who want to be able to embed their preview on their website under their own terms, rather than being beholden to a specific static site template.

+### What player does Bandcrash use?

+At present, it defaults to using [Camptown](https://github.com/fluffy-critter/camptown), a player built specifically for Bandcrash.
+However, I do plan on eventually making it possible to choose from a variety of player engines, including Blamscamp and Scritch.

+### What happened to pyBlamscamp?

 Back when this project started, it was named pyBlamscamp as the intention was to be basically a Python version of the blamscamp GUI which would also handle encoding steps for you, but it very quickly drifted away from that and became something else.
-Unfortunately, the similarity of the names was incredibly confusing.

-Currently the only connection between Bandcrash and blamscamp is that Bandcrash uses a highly-modified version of blamscamp's web player.
-They serve different goals.
+For a while, Bandcrash used a fork of the blamscamp player, but at this point that has been entirely removed.

 ### Why make a local GUI instead instead of a web app?